kevinboudot/shary/README.md

 It sends media files to an Amazon S3 Bucket, and sends datas informations to an other server, used to create an access link and see our medias on a webpage.

-This is only the "App" part of services like Infinit, CloudApp, Cloudup.. it only send datas, if you want a complete service like Infinit, CloudApp or Cloudup, you need to create your own service to host webpages, and create your own S3 bucket to store medias.
+This is only the "App" part of services like Infinit, CloudApp, Cloudup.. it only sends datas, if you want a complete service you need to create your own website to host webpages, and create your own S3 bucket to store medias.

 ### To Do